zannabianca1997/apelle/songs/providers/README.md

 `apelle-songs-dtos`).
 If `public` is set, the `public` field should be populated with the data that would be returned from the `GET /songs/{id}` request.

+If the song is not found, the service should return a `404 Not Found` response.

 If the service need to store additional data, they can be provided in the `callback` field.
 A subsequent call to the `PUT` endpoint will contain those as a body.